Expanding Opportunities in Vietnamese Orphanages

-- Expand the Lead VN Project: Support LeadVN participants to view and frame their story from a more positive perspective.
-Additionally, the team will provide mock interview sessions for LeadVN participants to practice pitching their personal stories and lifelong skills.
+- Reframing Stories: The team supported LeadVN participants in reframing their own stories from a positive perspective.
+The team provided mock interview sessions for LeadVN participants to practice pitching their personal stories with greater confidence.

-- Pilot & Test a Project-Based Learning Rubric: Support the Kidspire curriculum team to pilot Kidspire Vietnam’s critical thinking & project-based learning rubric.
+- Piloting New Learning Rubrics: The Kidspire curriculum team, alongside Team4Tech volunteers, piloted a new critical thinking & project-based learning rubric.
 Kidspire Vietnam will be using this rubric alongside their digital portfolios and documentation plan in the new 2019 school year.

-- Applying Design Thinking to Maker Activities: Encourage students to utilize Design Thinking in their projects to focus more on societal improvements and sustainability.
+- Integrating Design Thinking: Across maker activities, students learned about and were encouraged to utilize Design Thinking in their projects to focus on solving community issues.